SimranBoparai/CryptoClustering/README.md

 Crypto Clustering Challenge, ensure you complete the following requirements:

 ## Required Tools
-- Install VS Code, and Python on your machine (can use Jupyter Notebook)
+- Install VS Code, and Python on your machine (or Jupyter Notebook)
 - Install the Pandas, Scikit-learn, and HvPlot libraries

 ## Windows Installation Process